-Left Pocket Table of Contents All work not selected for grading, arranged by sequence chronologically, include papers, drafts, worksheets, and in-class writings Right Pocket Cover Letter Selected major paper in final form 4-6 selected short assignments in final form
+Left Pocket

+Table of Contents

+All work not selected for grading,

+arranged by sequence chronologically,

+include papers, drafts, worksheets,

+quizzes, and in-class writings

+Right Pocket

+Cover Letter

+Major paper in final form

+3-5 selected short assignments in final form
-PORTFOLIOS ARE DUE IN

-ON MONDAY, MARCH 15 BETWEEN

-LATE PORTFOLIOS WILL NOT BE ACCEPTED.
-If you foresee a problem, please make arrangements as soon as possible.
-You can either pick up your portfolio from me next quarter (email me first for my office hours) or you can provide me with an SASE large enough to fit your folder and with enough postage.
+PORTFOLIOS ARE DUE IN ON MONDAY, MARCH 12 BETWEEN AND LATE PORTFOLIOS WILL NOT BE ACCEPTED .
+If you foresee a problem, please make arrangements as soon a s possible.
+You can either pick up your portfolio from me next quarter (email me first for my office ho urs) or you u can provide me with an SASE large enough to fit vour folder and with enough postage. -